-Suited to Success (“STS”, “we”, “our” or “us”) is an incorporated not-for-profit association which offers business clothing and support to unemployed people struggling to enter or return to the workforce to become self-sufficient and financially independent.
+Suited to Success (“STS”, “we”, “our” or “us”) is a Public Company limited by Guarantee under the Corporations Act (2001) and a Public Benevolent Institution (PBI) with Deductible Gift Recipient (DGR) status which offers business clothing and support to unemployed people struggling to enter or return to the workforce to become self-sufficient and financially independent.
 We respect the privacy of the personal information you may provide to us.
 The way we manage your personal information is governed by the Information Privacy Act 2009 (Privacy Act) and the Australian Privacy Principles (APPs) established under the Privacy Act.

 2. Collecting personal information